A. Objectives of the Pre-Visit Preparation

 Please Note: Visits require you to contact the institution to set visit dates so you can post them on this site.
 Reports will be sent directly to you by the institution after July 1.
 For report assignments, you should email the institution to introduce yourself and confirm the mailing address for the report.

 C. Schedule the Visit and Begin Developing a Working Relationship with the Institution

-Once you have received your assignment(s) as a Team Chair for a given accreditation cycle, contact the institution to schedule dates for the review visit, and begin developing a working relationship.
+Once you have received your assignment(s) as a Team Chair for a given accreditation cycle, contact the institution to confirm their preferred dates or schedule new dates for the review visit, and begin developing a working relationship.